Mingy2018/master_thesis/master_thesis_IES/3D-R2N2-A_Unified_Approach_for_Single_and_Multi-view_3D_Object_Reconstruction.md

-## 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction
+## 3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction - Apr 2016

 ### Abstract